Castleman disease: Unicentric Castleman disease

 Unicentric Castleman disease (UCD) involves a single enlarged lymph node or multiple enlarged lymph nodes within a single region of the body that display microscopic features consistent with Castleman disease.
 It is also sometimes called localized Castleman disease.

 The exact cause of UCD is unknown, but appears to be due to a genetic change that occurs in the lymph node tissue, most similar to a benign tumor.
-In most cases of UCD, individuals exhibit no symptoms (asymptomatic).
-UCD symptoms tend to be mild and occur secondary to compression of surrounding structures by rapidly enlarging lymph nodes.
-Less commonly, some UCD patients can experience systemic inflammatory symptoms such as fever, fatigue, excessive sweating, weight loss, and skin rash as well as laboratory abnormalities such as low hemoglobin and elevated C-reactive protein.
-These symptoms are typically seen in MCD.
+In about half cases of UCD, individuals exhibit no symptoms (asymptomatic).
+Sometimes symptoms stem are secondary to compression of surrounding structures by rapidly enlarging lymph nodes.

+Some UCD patients, however, experience systemic inflammatory symptoms such as fever, fatigue, night sweats, weight loss, and skin rash as well as laboratory abnormalities such as elevated C-reactive protein.

 Surgery is considered by experts to be the first-line treatment option for all cases of UCD.
 Sometimes, removing the enlarged lymph node(s) is not possible.
 If surgical excision is not possible, treatment is recommended for symptomatic patients.
 If symptoms are due to compression, then rituximab is recommended.
 If symptoms are due to an inflammatory syndrome, then anti-interleukin-6 (IL-6) therapy is recommended.
 If these treatments are not effective, then radiation may be needed.